On this page

 - Stripe — processes payments, subscriptions, invoices, and tax records once paid plans are enabled.

-- Resend — delivers transactional and marketing email (account verification, billing receipts, product announcements).
+- Resend — delivers transactional and marketing email (account verification, billing receipts, product announcements) once outbound email is enabled.

 We may also disclose information when we are required to by law, when we need to enforce our terms, or as part of a corporate transaction (such as a merger, acquisition, or asset sale) — in which case we will give you advance notice where we can.